techtile-by-dramco/energy-profiler/validation-script/ep-1v3/02-ep-joulescope-power-sweep/README.md

 Power supply was connected to the joulescope and the energy profiler.
 The current passes through the JouleScope.

+"Joulescope switches shunt resistors in approximately 1 μs on over-range to keep your target device running correctly.
+It maintains a maximum burden voltage of 20 mV across the shunt resistor, for any current up to 2 A. Joulescope is electrically isolated to avoid any grounding and ground loop concerns."
+[See here](https://www.joulescope.com/blogs/blog/how-to-measure-current).

 ### Processing 1: Results

 Power consumed in the EP calculated via energy profiler itself.